 Don’t get me wrong.
 I had wonderful people around me who I actually considered friends, but one thing I’ve always been searching for is a best friend who will never leave me.
 I cried a lot.
 And it wasn’t the pretty crying you see on all the K-dramas.
 It was the ugly crying where I would sit in front of my mirror with snot running down my face and shake from all the feels.
 In the past, I’ve struggled with bouts of depression and being in a place I didn’t want to be made me feel trapped and claustrophobic.
 I didn’t want to bother anyone and I suffered alone for awhile, but then I was blessed with my amazing roommate Tiffu, spent weekends with Hugo watching Kpop and Sailor Moon at his house, laughed with Kho on the balcony of the Blue Seal, did yoga with Taylor, and I didn’t feel lonely after.
 I also sought help from an amazing psychologist and learned how to deal with my second round of culture shock and depression.

 There’s really no magic secret or diet I’ve gone on to lose weight.
 The majority of my weight loss has to do with diet change.
 I no longer eat my feelings.
 Since I actually enjoy Korean food, I don’t mind eating it every day and it shows.
 Korean food has a lot of vegetables, flavor and spice.
-Vegetables contain good fiber to fill me up and I eat about 3 or 4 tablespoons of rice with my meal.
-Since I don’t own a car, I have to walk everywhere and use public transport, inevitably getting more exercise.
-Instead of spending a half hour in the car to go to Cross Fit, I spend a half hour to an hour doing exercises at home via YouTube.
-Seriously.
-The power of the internet.
+Vegetables contain good fiber to fill me up.
+I know my body can’t handle white rice so I eat it sparingly.
+I also decided to become vegetarian in 2016 and that has helped maintain my weight.
+I don’t own a car so I have to walk everywhere and use public transport, inevitably getting more exercise.
+I go to Cross Fit and when the weather is good and the air isn’t polluted, I run or walk outside just because.

 I eat better and I have so many things to feel grateful for.
-Whenever I hear native English teachers in Korea complain about how “supreme” Japan is over Korea, I can’t help but scoff.
+Whenever I hear native English teachers in Korea complain about how “supreme” Japan is over Korea, I can’t help but laugh.
 While I agree the Japanese are super polite and Japan is a gorgeous, clean, and beautiful country, living there is a different story.
-It was never easy and talking with past JETs only confirms what we all knew as fact.
+Would I recommend traveling there?
+Oh hell yeah!
+It’s one of the safest countries in the world for female solo travelers and I never feel like I need to look over my shoulder at all times.

 With my contract in Korea, I get my entrance and exit flight paid for, bonus pay, half my health insurance paid for, severance pay, and my fully furnished housing paid for.
 Yeah, our lives are so terrible here, right?
 What is there not to feel grateful about?
 I have everything I need and more.
 Since the cost of living is cheaper, I have more wiggle room to travel, save, and pay off my student loans.
 I can easily do things alone and it doesn’t require a specific process, ordeal or headache to complete.
 I can get by knowing a bit of Korean.

-Since I learned self-reliance in Japan, I also realized I don’t need people to feel complete, but I do like to be around people who genuinely love and care for me as a person (believe me, I am the most loyal friend you will ever meet).
+Since I learned self-reliance in Japan, I realized I don’t need people to feel complete, but I do like to be around people who genuinely love and care for me as a person (believe me, I am the most loyal friend you will ever meet).
+I enjoy my own company and my hobbies.
 I look for fulfilling and meaningful relationships and friendships.
 If people I encounter cannot give me what I want, I simply move on and not dwell on it.
 There’s so many cool people here in Korea from all walks of life and I don’t feel like I have to be a part of some “Hawaiian clique” to fit in.
 Seriously, my last year in Okinawa was an episode of Mean Girls and I’m glad to be removed from that drama.

 I also really enjoy Korean, because for those of you who don’t know me outside my blog or YouTube, I have a potty mouth.
 One of my absolute favorite words in the English dictionary is fuck and I use it daily.
-If you didn’t guess already, Korean has my favorite swear… I also think it’s incredibly sexy when my boyfriend speaks Korean.
+If you didn’t guess already, Korean has my favorite swear… I also think it’s incredibly sexy when hot guys speak Korean.
 Don’t ask me why.
-I just do.
-I hear him speak, I get the warm fuzzies and I’m like, “The way you talk… I like that shit.”
+I just like the way Korean sounds.
+I get the warm fuzzies and I’m like, “The way you talk… I like that shit.”

 Let me clarify I didn’t feel miserable the entire time I was in Japan.
 My first two years in Japan were actually super fun and enjoyable.
 Since this post was such a debbie downer, I’m definitely going to dedicate a post on why I liked Japan.
 I had a lot of personal growth, I felt pretty, and I was doing my own thing.
 My third year was the tough year while I had this internal struggle of… What am I doing with my life?
 Why am I here?
 Why am I not growing, learning, and loving anymore?